 Causes of Toilet Leaks

-Over time, the toilet flushing mechanisms including the fill valve and the rubber flush valve seal, known as the flapper, can decay and cause leaks.
-Some of the most common causes of a leaking or constantly running toilet include:
+Over time, the toilet flushing mechanisms including the fill valve and the flapper, can decay and cause leaks.
+The most common causes of a leaking toilet include:

 - Water level in the toilet tank is too high.
-It should be no higher than one inch below the overflow tube.
+It should be no higher than 1 inch below the overflow tube.

 - The fill valve is broken.

-- The trip lever chain is obstructing the flapper valve from sealing.
+- The flush lever and chain is obstructing the flapper valve from sealing.

-- The flapper valve or seat is worn or warped, preventing a tight seal.
+- The flapper is worn or warped, preventing a tight seal.

-Detect Leaks in the Flapper Valve with a Dye Test
+Detect Leaks in the Flapper with a Dye Test

 - Carefully remove the tank lid